AndrewEllis93/Print-Tuning-Guide/README.md

 The macro is available [here.](Macros/TEST_SPEED.cfg)

-This macro will home, QGL *(if your printer uses QGL)*, move the toolhead in a test pattern at the specificed speeds/accels, and home again.
+This macro will home, QGL *(if your printer uses QGL / has not yet done a QGL)*, move the toolhead in a test pattern at the specificed speeds/accels, and home again.

 You will [watch, listen, and compare the terminal output from before/after.](#determining-if-skipping-occured)